 Prior to the first day of class, students need to complete the SCC New Student Orientation and the GD|MA program orientation to secure their seat in the program.

-By the first day of class, each students is required to have their own industry ready laptop, ‘Contributor’ membership to AIGA, materials/supplies, and books.
-Each student is also required to purchase their own Adobe Creative Cloud license on the first day of class.
+By the first day of class, each student is required to have a personal, industry ready laptop.
+Each student is also required to have their own Adobe Creative Cloud license, ‘Contributor’ membership to AIGA, and any materials/supplies and books.
+Second semester, students need to supply a personal, DSLR camera for the Photography and Digital Imaging course.

-During their third and fifth term, students will be required to seek out and work with real-world clients to produce projects for their course work.
+Students will be required to seek out and work with real-world clients to produce projects for in-class work.
 The pro-bono work will be conducted under the guidance of the instructor.

 Students will spend one year developing and designing projects for their final portfolio.
 These projects are selected by the individual student to ensure that each student leaves the GD|MA program with a unique portfolio that reflects their interests and skillset.

 Students will work full-time, 40-hours per week, for a two-week internship in the graphic design field.
 Students are responsible for seeking out and arranging the internship with guidance from the instructor.
 Internships can be completed at design agencies, publishers, marketing firms/departments, newspapers, web design studios, print shops, sign shops, etc. Students have traveled all across the country, Oregon, Illinois, California, Texas, Alabama, and internationally, England and Mexico, to complete the internship.